Q. What is CDXZipStream™?

 Use CDXStreamer where this isn’t an issue and you need the most accurate data available on a monthly basis.
 If you just need a quick answer to a small set of data CDXStreamer is also a lower cost alternative.
 You can simply cancel the subscription after use.

 Since CDXZipStream stores data locally it is a much faster solution if you are doing bulk data requests at one time.
 It’s also lower cost if you expect to use the product continuously over a long period of time.
 CDXZipStream also includes Zip Code Distance and Radius calculations that CDXStreamer does not support because of the lack of a local database.

 Q. What are the system requirements?

-MapPoint is not required to install CDXZipStream.
-But if you intend to use the functions CDXRouteMP for driving distance calculations or CDXLocateMP for geocoding then MapPoint 2002 or better must be installed on the system.
+Bing and Microsoft MapPoint are not required to install CDXZipStream and are not part of the CDXZipStream license.
+But if you intend to use the functions driving distance calculations or geocoding then you will need to have a Bing Maps key or Mappoint installed on your computer.
 All other custom functions such as CDXDistance do not need MapPoint.
 CDXZipStream is compatible with either MapPoint

 North America or MapPoint Europe, and if you own both you can toggle between them

 when using CDXZipStream.
 A free downloadable trial of Microsoft MapPoint is available here.

 Q. I have a Zip Code list and don't want to take the time to learn the program.
 Can you produce a custom report for me?

 Yes, we can produce custom reports with any or all demographic items for a list of zip codes.
 The report can consist of any data items or calculations CDXZipStream can produce.
 This is also an alternative if you need the data on other operating sytems such as Apple or Linux.
 Please call 1-877-239-8321 or email sales@CDXTech.com for details.